 This Appendix considers potential cumulative impacts with other developments in the area - including wind farms, grid connections and clear-felling.
-The Appendix lists all of the permissions and section 5 determinations, clear-felling associated with both the Glentanemacelligot and the Knockacummer wind farms.
+The Appendix lists all of the permissions and section 5 determinations, and clear-felling, associated with both the Glentanemacelligot and the Knockacummer wind farms.

 7.6.
-Further Responses to Brookfield Renewable Response & ESB International Response referred for comment to the other parties - with responses required on or before 19th April 2017.
+Further Responses to the Brookfield Renewable Response & the ESB International Response

-The responses of Brookfield Renewable, received by An Bord Pleanála on 8th March 2017; and from ESB International, received by the Board on 27th March 2017; were
+The responses of Brookfield Renewable, received by An Bord Pleanála on 8th March 2017; and from ESB International, received by An Bord Pleanála on 27th March 2017; were referred for comment to the other parties - with responses required on or before 19th April 2017.